ajay-9/NutriBox/README.md

-# **TiffinCart Application**
+# **NutriBox Application**

 ## **Overview**
-TiffinCart is an Android-based application designed to facilitate users in ordering tiffin meals conveniently.
+NutriBox is an Android-based application designed to facilitate users in ordering tiffin meals conveniently.
 The app integrates key functionalities like Firebase authentication and real-time database for user management, a shared preferences-based cart, and Stripe integration for seamless payment processing.

 ---